datalad-handbook/book/docs/basics/101-116-sharelocal.rst

 .. findoutmore:: datalad clone versus datalad install

-   You may know that DataLad has two commands to obtain datasets, :command:`datalad clone` and :command:`datalad install`.
+   You may remember from section :ref:`installds` that DataLad has two commands to obtain datasets, :command:`datalad clone` and :command:`datalad install`.
 They look and feel surprisingly similar, and seem to result in identical outcomes.
    The command structure of :command:`install` and :command:`datalad clone` are